Insights on Ethics, Communications, & Leadership

 About The Author

-Joyce Lofstrom, MS, APR, Fellow PRSA, is more than a communications consultant; she is a Seasoned Guide for leaders navigating the complexities of healthcare.
-With a career spanning over 35 years—including 16 years leading communications during the health IT revolution—she offers an insider’s perspective that few can match.
+Joyce Lofstrom, MS, APR, Fellow PRSA, is a measured and trusted practitioner for leaders navigating the complexities of healthcare.
+With a career spanning over 35 years—including 16 years leading communications during unprecedented growth in digital health—she offers an insider’s perspective that prioritizes resonance over attention.

-Her approach is shaped by a profound duality: she is a master of the profession, holding its highest honor as a Fellow PRSA, and she is a survivor.
-Having navigated breast and thyroid cancer, Joyce understands the healthcare system not just as a market, but as a lived experience.
-This resilience ensures that her counsel is always grounded in empathy, bridging the gap between corporate objectives and the patient reality.
+Her perspective is shaped by the duality of a trailblazing communicator holding the profession’s highest honor as a Fellow PRSA and the lived experience of a breast and thyroid cancer survivor.
+Joyce understands the healthcare system not just as a market, but as a shared resource for community and personal well-being.
+This resilience ensures that her counsel is always grounded in empathy, seamlessly bridging care outcomes and the dignity of the people the system is designed to serve.